 Heat widens body cells, widens the veins and arteries and makes it easier for blood to reach the capillary blood vessels.
 This in turn helps to better feed all cells in our body with the nutrients they need, promotes waste removal (detox) through the lymphatic system, and as such, stimulates the immune system, healing, and an overall healthy functioning of our bodies.

-Mind that hot therapies are generally not used if the body or skin is already hot, red or inflamed or if the receiver has dermatitis or an open wound.
+Mind that hot therapies are generally not used if the body or skin is already hot, red, or inflamed, or if the receiver has dermatitis or an open wound.

 Using heat in massage therapy is quite common though.
 Most of the explicit heat therapies are applied by using hot herbal compresses, hot stones, and hot (warm) oils.
 Additionally, some oils, creams, ointments and lotions that can be used to massage have ingredients that warm the body.